 If you need one of the types of Medicaid insurance benefits that is not covered, you will need to file an appeal.
 You will need a prescription from your doctor; you may need some additional supporting documentation explaining why you need the service, how the service will benefit you, and what, if any alternative treatments are available.
 Depending on how busy the Medicaid department is, an appeal can take 3-6 months or more.
 It is always good to plan ahead for your medical whenever possible.

 Children may be eligible for additional services that adults will not qualify for, such as dental services.
 These services may include regular exams, teeth cleaning, X-rays or even oral surgery, in extreme cases.
-By downloading our in-depth guide, you will learn more about the coverage options for Medicaid.

 What Does Medicaid Not Cover in Maine?

 The following services are not paid for by Medicaid coverage in Maine.

 - Services rendered by relatives and immediate family members

 - Dietary supplements, steroids, and non-prescribed over-the-counter drugs

 You can still receive these services, but you will need to pay for them yourself.

 For those wondering, “How much is Medicaid in Maine?” note that many Medicaid beneficiaries pay nothing at all for their coverage due to the fact that they earn low incomes.
 The following Medicaid cost estimates are based on income and household size.
 Medicaid in Maine may cover 100% of your healthcare costs if your individual income is less than $ 1,544 per month.
 For a couple, this threshold is $2,082 per month.